Skip to Content

 Yellow Cake Layers

-3. Mix in the eggs on a low speed, two at a time.
-Scrape down the sides of the bowl as needed with a rubber spatula
+4. Mix in 5 large eggs, one at a time, on medium speed until incorporated.
+Scrape the sides and bottom of the bowl as needed with a rubber spatula.

 Chocolate Buttercream Frosting

-2. Beat the butter on a medium speed for 30 seconds with a paddle attachment, until smooth.
+2. In the bowl of a stand mixer or a large bowl, beat 2 cups of unsalted butter on medium speed for 30 seconds with a stand mixer and paddle attachment or hand mixer until smooth.

 Notes